trenskow/TrAnimate/README.md

 ##### Using the Umbrella Header (Xcode 5/iOS 7 and below)

 If you're on Xcode 5 and/or iOS 7 and below, you need to use static linking.
 You do that by adding `TrAnimate Static` to your application's *Target Dependencies*.
-Secondly you need to add `libTrAnimate Static.a` to the *Link Binary with Libraries* secton of your application.
+Secondly you need to add `libTrAnimate Static.a` to the *Link Binary with Libraries* section of your application.

 Now you can import TrAnimate's umbrella header in your source code.